lucasimi/tda-mapper-python/docs/source/index.rst

 Citations
 ---------

 If you use **tda-mapper** in your work, please consider citing both the `library <https://doi.org/10.5281/zenodo.10642381>`__, archived in a permanent Zenodo record, and the
 `paper <https://openreview.net/pdf?id=lTX4bYREAZ>`__,
 which provides a broader methodological overview.
-We recommend citing the specific version of the library used in your research, as well as the paper.
+We recommend citing the specific version of the library used in your research, along with the paper.

 - **tda-mapper**: For example to cite version 0.8.0 you can use: